 - The training and experience of key DP personnel

-- Guidance for developing and conducting annual DP trials programmes for DP vessels
+- Guidance for developing and conducting DP annual trials programmes

-The full Marine Division publications catalogue features a wealth of documentation on positioning systems, thrusters, power and vessel management systems and other aspects of DP.
+The full Marine Division publications catalogue features a wealth of guidance and technical reports on DP matters positioning systems, thrusters, power and vessel management systems and other aspects of DP.

 IMCA has collected data on DP station keeping events that extends back over more than 30 years.
 Through this work, IMCA helps identify trends and common causes or potential hazards that can be addressed in discussion with vessel operators, equipment manufacturers, training establishments and others.